raspberrypilearning/scratch-cat-goes-skiing/en/step_7.md

 [[[generic-scratch-add-costume]]]

-+ Change the skier's costume when it crashes into the obstacle.
++ Change the skier's costume when it crashes.

 --- hints ---